waldyrious/hash-my-pass/README.md

   which originally used MD5.
   It also suffers from some of the same problems, namely #1, #2 and #4 above.

+### License
+Except Nic's implementation of the hashing algorithm, all the code is released under the MIT license.
+See the LICENSE.txt file for more details.

 [![Next up](https://badge.waffle.io/waldyrious/hash-my-pass.png?label=next-up)](http://waffle.io/waldyrious/hash-my-pass)